-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Trust's basic financial statements.
-The schedules of administrative expenses and investment fees as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit for the year ended December 31, 2014 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Trust's basic financial statements.
+The summary schedules of administrative expenses and investment fees for the year ended December 31, 2014, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements the underlying accounting and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedules of administrative expenses and investment fees as listed in the table of contents are fairly stated in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2014, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
+In our opinion, based on our audit, the procedures performed as described above, the summary schedules of administrative expenses and investment fees are fairly stated in all material respects, in relation to the basic financial statements as a whole for the year ended December 31, 2014.